Service Discovery, Configuration

 - The AWS Elastic Load Balancer (ELB)

-- Kubernetes and Marathon run a proxy on each host in the cluster.
+- Kubernetes runs a proxy on each host in the cluster.
 The proxy plays the role of a server‑side discovery load balancer.

 - details of discovery are abstracted away from the client.
 Clients simply make requests to the load balancer.